 - Name: risks

 Programatic name of the field.
-This field has several rules: must be unique, must be lowercase, can be only letters, has to be between 4 and 12 characters
+This field has several requirements: must be unique, must be lowercase, can be letters only, has to be between 4 and 12 characters

 - UI Label: Risks

 This is the name of the field that will be displayed in the user interface.
-There are no rules here.
+There're no requirements here

 - Description: What may prevent us from achieving this objective